NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

 }
 ```

-Re-run our previous experiment with the `echo` server and look at the output of the print statement.
-You should see that the outgoing request now contains a header called `traceparent`.
 If you have prior experience with distributed tracing, you might already know that different tracing systems use different formats (such as [b3 propagation](https://github.com/openzipkin/b3-propagation) used by Zipkin).

 {{< figure src="images/doordash_traceparent_header.png" width=650 caption="format used by the traceparent header [Gud21](https://doordash.engineering/2021/06/17/leveraging-opentelemetry-for-custom-context-propagation/)" >}}